renatex333/golang-compiler/README.md

 # GoLang Compiler by Renato Laffranchi Falcão

-Welcome to my GoLang compiler repository!
-This project was developed under the guidance of Professor Raul Ikeda during the "Lógica da Computação" course at Insper.
-It encapsulates intricate principles of the theory of computation and compiler design, presenting a comprehensive journey into the world of GoLang compiler creation.
+Welcome to the GoLang compiler repository by Renato Laffranchi Falcão!
+This innovative project, crafted under the expert guidance of Professor Raul Ikeda during the "Lógica da Computação" course at Insper, delves deep into the complexities of computation theory and compiler construction.
+It offers an immersive exploration into the creation of a GoLang compiler, blending theoretical knowledge with practical application.

+## Project Overview

+This GoLang compiler serves as a testament to the progression in understanding compiler mechanisms and programming language design.
+It translates GoLang code into executable machine language, highlighting the intricacies involved in such a process.

+## Versioning and Releases

+- **Version 2.4 (Function Implementation)**: Introduced the capability to define and invoke functions within the GoLang code, significantly enhancing the compiler's versatility and aligning with modern programming paradigms.
+- **Version 3.0 (Assembly Code Generation)**: Marked a milestone by generating assembly code, a critical step towards lower-level programming and optimization.
+This version leverages the NASM assembler to convert high-level constructs into machine-level instructions, showcasing a leap in compiler functionality.

 ## Sprint Tracker

+Monitor our development progress in real-time with our sprint tracker:

 ![sprint tracker](http://3.129.230.99/svg/renatex333/Projeto-Logica/)

 ## Syntactic Diagram

+Explore the syntactic structure of the language through our detailed diagram:

 ![syntactic diagram](./img/syntactic-diagram.png)

-## EBNF
+## Extended Backus-Naur Form (EBNF)

+The EBNF defines the grammar of our GoLang compiler, outlining the syntax rules:

 ```
 PROGRAM = { STATEMENT } ;